thiedelab/microstructureInference/README.md

 ## License Notice
 - Licensed under the GNU General Public License v3.0
-- Modified version of py4DSTEM codes are in third_party directory
+- Modified version of py4DSTEM codes are in "third_party" directory
 - The original py4DSTEM project is available at: https://github.com/py4dstem/py4DSTEM

 ## How to install source codes